wcjohnchen/capstoneProject2/README.md

-Figure.
+Figure 4.
 Residual plots of the models.

 ![](figure/residual_rf.png)